iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 ============================

 Linux installation packages are .deb files.
 When a program in linux based device receives a .deb file trough IOCOM, it quietly installs it.
-The installation is done as root user
+The installation is done as root user.

+Important note: When running in development environment, debian package installation cannot be started.
+Reason is that .deb installation needs root permissions.

 Creating a debian package